 - Professional Development

 It is safe to say that the range of business courses at Udemy is impressive.
 At the time of writing we found 11246 courses available, with 1246 being free.
 Subcategories include: Entrepreneurship, Finance, Management, Home Business, Communications and loads more.
 The average course duration was 0 – 2 hours, but there were 186 courses offering 17+ hours of material.

 Development / Coding

 Finance is another popular topic to study online, especially for those looking at accountancy careers.
 Currently, there are around 4100 courses available.
 Subcategories include: Finance, Personal Finance, Investing & Trading, Accounting & Bookkeeping and many more.
 Topics include Forex, Personal Finance and Investing.
-Average course is 2 hours long.
+Average course on Udemy is 2 hours long.